robinrendle/robinrendle.com/_projects/transfers.markdown

 title: The Transfers App
 subtitle: Improving the onboarding experience at Gusto with a brand new internal app.
 extract: |
-  Gusto is a payroll, benefits and HR platform for more than 65,000 companies and late last year I was tasked with helping the Transfers team; this is the department that will help migrate data for a customer from another payroll service into Gusto’s system.
-So we came up with a plan to design an internal tool that could abstract this information as quickly and as accurately as possible whilst improving the team’s process along the way.
+  Gusto is a payroll, benefits and HR platform for more than 65,000 companies and late last year I was tasked with helping the Transfers team; this is the department that migrates data for a customer from their existing payroll service into Gusto.
+So we came up with a plan to design an internal tool that could extract this information as quickly and as accurately as possible whilst improving the team’s process along the way.
 role: Design lead and front-end development
 results: Decreased the amount of time it took to transfer a company by more than 33%.
 customCSSClass: transfers